akashghosh256/ObjectDetection_with_HandGestures_Controls/README.md

 1. Clone the repository or download the main script files.
 2. Install the required dependencies as mentioned above.
-3. Repository also constains various folders which divides the project into different   parts, such as Object Detection, Hand Tracking.
-You can run them individually to see how they work.But to run the main project, you need to open the `Main(Final)` folder and run the script from there.
+3. The repository also contains various folders that divide the project into different   parts, such as Object Detection and hand Tracking.
+You can run them individually to see how they work.
+But to run the main project, you need to open the `Main(Final)` folder and run the script from there.
 4. Run the script using `python ObjectWithGesture(Main).py`.

 ## Features